City Water Garden

 A garden for the whole family

 This city garden is a space designed for the whole family.
-A curving path sinews its way down a long London garden; along the paved path, sculpture is also seating, water feature is also play.
+A curving path sinews its way down a long London garden; along the paved path sculpture is also seating, a water feature is also for play.

-This is a garden for young and old, and for all in between.
+This is a garden for young, old and all in between.
 Traditional elements such as winding paths, pleached trees and herbaceous borders are combined with new approaches to achieve a balance and a space designed to stand the test of time.

-The garden begins with a sining terrace which provides an entertaining space leading out from the kitchen.
-Frome here, walking along a curving garden path, we meet a sculpture by Ben Barrell: a sculpture which is a seat, a bench, a place to stop and be near the children playing in the water jets.
+The garden begins with a dining terrace which provides an entertaining space leading out from the kitchen.
+From here, walking along a curving garden path, we meet a sculpture by Ben Barrell: a sculpture which is a seat, a bench, a place to stop and be near the children playing in the water jets.

 Staggered hedges and shrub borders lead to a bespoke play area, with a treehouse, swing, climbing frame and slide.
 As the children get older, the hedges will be allowed to grow higher and inwards in order to conceal a space which for the moment needs to be visible from the house.